DharmendraYadav96/Movie-Recommendation-System/README.md

 This is a Movie Recommendation System implemented using the k-Nearest Neighbors algorithm.
 The system provides movie recommendations based on user preferences and similarities between users' movie-watching histories.

+## Dataset
+In the given dataset, we are given a lot of information about a particular movie.
+We need to restrict ourselves to the columns, Movie ID, Movie Name, IMDB Rating and binary indicators of different genres.

 ## Features